 A Meditation on Life and Death

-The skulls encourage a contemplation of our essential identities - a universally shared humanity beyond the world of form and the appearance of sex, race or age.
+The skulls encourage a contemplation of what defines our deeper, more intrinsic identities.
 In the tradition of ‘vanitas’ they explore the legacy that portraiture can leave behind beyond our mortal passing.

 In addition to private commissions over the past twenty years there have been four distinct series of portraits produced, each with a slightly different focus.
 These include the Celebrity Series, the Religious Subjects Series, the Spies Series and the Historical Celebrity Series.